 Spicy Thai Peanut Sauce

-• 2 Tbsp Hoisin Sauce
+• 2 Tablespoons Hoisin Sauce

-• 1 Tbsp Garlic-Chile paste (or Sriracha)
+• 1 Tablespoon Garlic-Chile paste (or Sriracha)

-4. Run rice wrappers under warm water and place on cutting board.
-Working quickly, add 4 of the shrimp to the wrapper, forming a row.
+- Run the rice wrappers under warm water and place on cutting board.
+Working quickly, add 4 of the cooked shrimp to the wrapper, forming a row.
 Layer 1/3 of the avocado slices, lettuce, carrots, cucumber, herbs, pickled onion and vermicelli.
 Wrap tightly, being careful not to tear the wrapper.
 Place on a small platter and repeat with the remaining rolls.
 Chill for 10 minutes.